cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

   integers or collections (arrays, structs) of integers!
 - Really, the only other types are the floating point types, which most people won't deal with much in systems programming

+&nbsp;

+Triva: In pre-ANSI C, the "signed" and "unsigned" keywords did not even exist.
+So e.g. ints could be signed or unsigned, but no way of _forcing_ one or the other.

+See e.g.

+- early, pre-K&R C manual at <https://www.bell-labs.com/usr/dmr/www/cman.pdf>,
+- docco for the `-traditional` flag under <https://gcc.gnu.org/onlinedocs/gcc-2.95.3/gcc_2.html#SEC6>,
+- Oracle "Making the Transition to ANSI C" <https://docs.oracle.com/cd/E19957-01/802-5776/802-5776.pdf>.)
+- Oracle "Oracle Developer Studio C: Differences Between K&R C and ISO C" <https://docs.oracle.com/cd/E77782_01/html/E77788/bjbfb.html>

 :::